Priyansu122/SRAM-Project-2023/README.md

   ### Layout

+  - In this section we will present the layouts of the entire design and the subcomponents of the design.
+  - For the layout design we are using **cadence virtuoso** where as for verification like DRC and LVS we are using  **Assura**.

   ### Conclusion

   - We have designed 16 byte SRAM by arranging 16 6T SRAM cell in 8 rows.